tangydoris/CustomCascades/README.md

 NYU Large Scale Web Applications Fall 2016 Semester Final Project

 ###To Do's:
-Sanjna/Doris: figure out how to change the DB settings from our testuser and testdatabase to something more secure and deployable
+Figure out how to default 127.0.0.1:8000/micro to just 127.0.0.1:8000 Able to log in and figure all that stuff out, which is good.

+Now let's figure out how to get followers/find followers and then upload CSS documents

+Display information relevant to project

 ###Have Dones:
 Have started a Django project within our CustomCascades directory with command